Broccoli & Roasted Chicken Bow Tie Pasta

 Set Your Intention:

 I am Love.
-And I welcome Love to flow through me and into this meal, to greatly nourish and bless all who eat it.
+And I welcome Love to flow through me and into this meal, to greatly nourish all who eat it.